miso-lims/miso-lims/docs/user_manual/projects.md

 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Default Targeted Sequencing" %}

 Default Targeted Sequencing is a project-level property.
-Whichever targeted sequencing is selected here will be the default value for all library dilutions created within the project.
-Note, however, that a library dilution's targeted sequencing options depend on the library kit used on the library.
+Whichever targeted sequencing is selected here will be the default value for all library aliquots created within the project.
+Note, however, that a library aliquot's targeted sequencing options depend on the library kit used on the library.
 If the default targeted sequencing value is not compatible with the library kit, it will not be selected automatically, nor will it be available for selection.